jinzezhu0609-ops/COMP2090SEF/Task 1/README.md

 when we click on it, you will see “Your reservations:
                                    1. ZHU reserved seat 1 from 2026-04-07 01:00 to 2026-04-07 01:10(10 min)[Active]
-                                   Enter the reservation number to release(1,2...):” e.g. Step 1: You can input: 1
+                                   Enter the reservation number to release(1,2...):” e.g. 🔸Step 1: You can input: 1

      Step 2: Click on the "OK" (If you click on the "Cancel", you will exit this interface)